-This remix combines short excerpts from different source materials and creates a new message about the effect of provocative rhetoric in times of economic crisis.
+This remix combines short excerpts from different source materials.
+The remixes create a new message about the effect of provocative rhetoric in times of economic crisis.
 Works that create new meaning for the source material may be considered fair use.

-In some very special cases, we’ve asked the video’s creator to join a new effort that protects some of the very best examples of “fair use” on YouTube from copyright takedown requests.
-Through this initiative, YouTube indemnifies creators whose fair use videos have been subject to takedown notices for up to $1 million of legal costs in the event the takedown results in a lawsuit for copyright infringement.
-This ensures those creators have a chance to protect their work, and makes the entire creative world better by educating people on both the importance and limits of fair use doctrine.
+In rare cases, we’ve asked YouTube creators to join an initiative that protects some examples of “fair use” on YouTube from copyright removal requests.
+Through this initiative, YouTube indemnifies creators whose fair use videos have been subject to removal requests for up to $1 million of legal costs in the event the removal results in a copyright infringement lawsuit.

-- This video by the Young Turks, which shows brief clips from a heavily-criticized commercial as part of a conversation on why it offended viewers.
+- This video by the Young Turks, which shows short clips from a heavily criticized commercial as part of a conversation on why it offended viewers.

-- Secular Talk’s video, which criticizes Mike Huckabee for endorsing an unproven treatment for diabetes.
+- This video by Secular Talk, which criticizes a political figure for endorsing an unproven treatment for diabetes.

-- Buffy vs Edward: Twilight Remixed -- [original version], a remix comparing the ways women are portrayed in two vampire-related works targeted at teenagers.
+- Buffy vs Edward: Twilight Remixed -- [original version], a remix video that compares the ways women are portrayed in two vampire-related works targeted at teens.

-- "No Offense", uploaded by the National Organization for Marriage, which used a rant by Perez Hilton as an example of rude behavior from proponents of same-sex marriage.
+- "No Offense", a video uploaded by the National Organization for Marriage, which uses a clip of a celebrity as an example of rude behavior.

-If you’d like to learn more about fair use, there are lots of resources available online.
-The following sites are for educational purposes only and are not endorsed by YouTube:
+If you’d like to learn more about fair use, there are many resources available online.
+The following sites are for educational purposes only and aren't endorsed by YouTube:

-- The Digital Media Law Project's detailed explanation of the Four Factors
+- Digital Media Law Project's detailed explanation of the Four Factors